Homebirth Services & More

 The body is always communicating and working towards physiology and supporting itself.
 We strive to listen.

 Health is not just physical but mental, emotional, and for many spiritual.
-We believe in the power of prayer (some may call it intention) in birth and strive to support families of all religions and beliefs.
+We believe in the power of intention or prayer in birth and strive to support families of all religions and beliefs.

 There is an art to midwifery in knowing normal but also in paying attention to how we are informed by our senses and our intuition.
 There are times we may not look like we are doing much, but this is part of holding the space for normal.

 There is a range of how people birth on the scale of ease and desire for support.
 We use anatomy, physiology, and patience (along with food and drink) during this time period.
 We also help by using positioning for when there are challenges or for relaxation.

 The cervix should be respected and shouldn’t get shamed or blamed in the process of birth.
 Let’s look to the whole picture.

 Talking about fears actually brings them to the open to be named.
 This allows us to address them appropriately and help sort out the source like the grocery store clerk’s story of birth, your intuition, stories from childhood, or previous trauma.